Section 3: General Policies and Procedures

 All PIs and their research staff are required to disclose any financial COI according to the University COI policy found in the Handbook of Operating Procedures and Policy Memoranda.
 Disclosed COIs that might affect the protection of subjects must have a management plan in place.
 Management plans may include: partial or complete divestment, limiting involvement of the conflicted individual, additional oversight, or disclosure.
 Disclosure alone cannot be used to manage conflicts of interests that might affect the protection of subjects.

-In cases in which the COIR identifies a situation involving possible institutional COI, such cases will be sent to the Institutional Compliance Officer for review and disposition.
 Institutional COIs are handled according to the University Institutional Conflict of Interest in Human Subjects Research policy found in the Handbook of Operating Procedures and Policy Memoranda.

 3.9 Interaction with Other University of Texas Components and Commencement of Research Activities

 The University is comprised of multiple types of research review and some reviews are accomplished by standing committees, e.g., Objectivity in Research Committee, Scientific Integrity Committee, Biological Safety Committee, and the Office of Sponsored Projects.
 The successful fulfillment of the University’s intent to protect human research subjects is dependent upon open communication among these various institutional components.
 These committees and offices exchange information, when necessary, to assure that, in addition to IRB review, human subjects research receives all appropriate review prior to implementation of the research activities.
 Human subjects research is not allowed to commence until all applicable reviews are complete and notification of approval is received by the IRB.